ecoacoustics/known-problems/frontier_labs/fl002_empty_blocks_data.md

 ## Status
 **Minor Problem** It most likely is just damaged hardware.
 This is mainly being documented in case we discover the behaviour again.

+## Status with vendor

+FL is not aware of the issue.

 ## Tools to process the data
 1. Acoustic Workbench (Ecosounds, A2O): **Yes**, but it varies: